 If you have never spent Christmas Eve in Guatemala, it can feel overwhelming in the best possible way.
 Christmas here does not build quietly toward a calm morning on December 25.
 It builds toward midnight on Christmas Eve.

-Around 11:45 p.m., people begin stepping outside.
+Families gather late on December 24 for Nochebuena dinner.
+Some people go to Misa de Gallo, the midnight Christmas Mass.
 Kids hold sparklers.
-Neighbors gather in front of their homes.
-Fireworks start popping before midnight and then, right at twelve, the whole country seems to explode at once.
+Neighbors step outside.
+Fireworks start before midnight and then, right at twelve, the whole country seems to explode at once.
 The sky lights up, dogs hide under beds, families hug, and somewhere nearby there is always the smell of tamales, pine needles, smoke, and ponche.

 ✨ CHRISTMAS IN GUATEMALA FEELS LIKE